Masurian dialects: Vowels

 The shift of initial ja-, ra- > je-, re- is present but limited to particular words: jek (jak), reno (rano).

 Medial -ar- shifts to -er-: rozwer: (rozwarł), w mercu (w marcu), łosiera (ofiara).

 Ablaut is often levelled: wietrak (wiatrak).

 Often y merges with i: pisk (pysk).

 Slanted vowels

 Slanted á may be retained as á (more common in the central part), or sometimes merge with a (more common in the east), where historic short a often fronts to [æ] and can cause softening of the preceding consonant: matk’æ.
 Slanted é may sometimes be retained as é, or may either lower and merge with e or raise and merge with y.
 Slanted ó is usually retained as ó, but may also either lower and merge with o (in the east) or raise and merge with u (elsewhere).

 Nasal vowels

-Medial -ę- decomposes to -én- and -ą- to -óN- in the east, and nasality is often lost medially in the west.
+Medial -ę- decomposes to -éɴ- and -ą- to -óɴ- in the east, and nasality is often lost medially in the west.
 Finally, nasality is loss, giving -e and -o.